ORAL SURGERY : REFERRAL INTAKE + IMPLANT CONSULT SYSTEM

 The Leak Is Already Happening.

 Your practice does not need more coordinator heroics.
-It needs a surgical intake architecture that captures implant and pain-driven demand faster and keeps the case moving after the consult too.
+It needs a surgical intake system that captures implant and pain-driven demand faster and keeps the case moving after the consult too.

 The 5 Silent Signals

-Where Oral Surgery Practices Quietly Lose Consults And Treatment Starts
+Where Oral Surgery Practices Lose Consults And Treatment Starts

 These are the patterns that hurt oral surgeons, implant centers, and multi-location OMS groups most often, even when the surgery itself is excellent.